SpiderRam/Word_Guess_Game/README.md

 # Word_Guess_Game

-This was the homework assignment for week three of the botcamp.
+This was the homework assignment for week three of the bootcamp.
 The requirements were:

 ~Choose a theme for your game!